paulwexler/opinions/on_coding/README.md

   Each class will define an object and implement the operations on it.
-  It will provide a layer of abstaction so users can reference the operations by name (perhaps qualified with arguments), and need not know any further details.
+  It will provide a layer of abstaction so operations can be referenced by name
+  (perhaps qualified with arguments), and knowledge of the details is not required.

 4. State the solution.\
   Derive the desired result from operations on the objects.